 The inspiration for the movement originally came from the researcher and writer Wendy Ellyatt, who had become increasingly concerned about the rapidly declining levels of child wellbeing and the erosion of modern childhood.
-She was joined by the Montessorian and ex Chairperson of the Psychosynthesis & Education Trust, Kim Simpson and they were supported by a number of other colleagues, including the author Sue Palmer and the team behind the very successful OpenEYE Campaign.
+She was joined by the Montessorian and ex Chairperson of the Psychosynthesis & Education Trust, Kim Simpson and they were supported by a number of other colleagues, including the well-known author Sue Palmer.

 The movement was established as a Not-for-Profit Company Limited by Guarantee and was subsequently supported by changing teams of talented volunteers, all of whom gave their time for free.

 Having heard about the initiative, the Quakers donated their largest London conference venue for the launch and in April 2013 twenty top speakers and two hundred and fifty hundred delegates came together to share their own thoughts and concerns at the 2013 Flourish Summit.
 The movement then rapidly brought around it an impressive and multi-disciplinary Advisory Board of forty globally renowned experts, together with the patronage of the passionate advocate for childhood, Sir Al Aynsley-Green.

 In the same year, in response to widespread expert concern about the growing pressures on young children due to an over early school starting age, it launched the ‘Too Much, Too Soon’ Campaign, which quickly achieved front-page coverage in all the national press.

 In 2014 the movement launched National Children’s Day UK (NCDUK) with the aim of involving as many people as possible to create events and activities that highlight and celebrate the rights and freedoms of children.
 By 2016 NCDUK had attracted more than 100 partners, was the recipient of two National Lottery grants, had helped to raise £542,000 for disadvantaged children and had achieved a maximum Facebook reach of 3.2 million.